average electric bill

 Combining the average cost of electricity per kWh in Texas multiplied by the average kwh per month in Texas, you get the average electricity bill in Texas.

-The average electricity bill in Texas is $144.41, plus taxes and fees.
-That’s based on an average rate per kWh of 12.28 cents multiplied by average Texas electricity usage of 1,176 kWh a month.
-But based on May 2022 costs, assuming the 16 cent per kWh rate in Oncor, the average electricity bill in Texas in 2022 is $188.16.
+The average electricity bill in Texas is $172.05, plus taxes and fees.
+That’s based on an average rate per kWh of 14.63 cents multiplied by average Texas electricity usage of 1,176 kWh a month.

 What’s the cost of electricity for a one-bedroom apartment in Texas?

 A one-bedroom apartment in Texas is usually around 750 square feet.
 And a typical home in Texas uses 6.94 kWh per square foot annually, so your small apartment will use 500 kWh a month.
-Based on 16 cents per kWh (May 2022 Oncor average rate) your average electricity bill is $70/month.
+Based on 14.63 cents per kWh the average electricity bill for a one bedroom apartment is $73/month.

 What’s the cost of electricity for a two-bedroom apartment in Texas?

 A two-bedroom apartment in Texas is usually around 1000 square feet.
 And a typical home in Texas uses 6.94 kWh per square foot annually, so your small apartment will use 600 kWh a month.
-Based on 16 cents per kWh (May 2022 Oncor average rate) your average electricity bill is $96/month.
+Based on 14.63 cents per kWh the average electricity bill for a two bedroom apartment is $88/month.

 What is the cost of electricity for a large home in Texas?